 Like most of us, healthcare workers struggle with physical isolation due to coronavirus.
 Physical contact with patients has to be limited because the disease is so contagious and can spread through hospitals like wildfire.
 Workers must be armed with personal protective equipment (PPE) to protect themselves and other patients from becoming infected.
-Human touch, (for example during a physical examination), has long been a crucial element in healing, and these barriers between doctors and nurses, and their patients adds to the struggle for all involved.
+Human touch has long been a crucial element in healing, and these barriers between doctors and nurses and their patients adds to the struggle for all involved.

 There are special procedures for putting on and removing PPE for it to work correctly, and for workers to ensure that they not contaminate themselves in the process.
 The removal and re-application of all of this PPE every time they need to use the bathroom, take a drink of water, or eat a snack is time-consuming and stressful.
 In some cases, PPE, which might be contaminated, must be reused because of shortages.